delightedCrow/WallberryTheme/README.md

  **REQUIRED API KEYS:**

 - A (free) Unsplash API key is required and can be obtained from [Unsplash.com](https://unsplash.com/developers).
-- For the weather module, a (free) DarkSky API key is required and can be obtained at [DarkSky.net](https://darksky.net/dev).
+- For the weather module, a (free) OpenWeatherMap API key is required and can be obtained at [OpenWeatherMap.org/api](https://openweathermap.org/api).

+## New and Shiny in 3.0.0

+The [WB-weather](WB-weather/README.md) companion module has now been completely refactored with some great new features:

+- OpenWeatherMap is now the default weather provider (RIP DarkSky, you were taken too soon).
+- New weather providers can be easily integrated by subclassing WB-weather's new `WBProvider` class.
+- New config option for choosing which display template to use, so you can easily change how the weather is displayed by adding new templates.

+ Go check out the details in [WB-weather's README](WB-weather/README.md).

 ## Screenshots
 <p align="center">